MRCollective/ChameleonForms/docs/flags-enum.md

 Flags enums have a few rough edges on them if you aren't careful so it's a good idea to read the [guidance](https://msdn.microsoft.com/en-us/library/ms229062(v=vs.100).aspx) [for](https://msdn.microsoft.com/en-us/library/system.flagsattribute.aspx) how to use them.
 In particular, make sure that none of your values have a value of 0 and you explicitly assign integer values to all enum values in multiples of 2.

-The out-of-the-box ASP.NET Core MVC support for flags enums leave sa lot to be desired, but ChameleonForms provides first-class model binding and validation support for flags enums [by default](configuration.md#default-global-config) to patch the default MVC behaviour.
+The out-of-the-box ASP.NET Core MVC support for flags enums leaves a lot to be desired, but ChameleonForms provides first-class model binding and validation support for flags enums [by default](configuration.md#default-global-config) to patch the default MVC behaviour.

-If you want the user to specify a single value from an enum then you can [use the enum type directly](enum.md).
+If you want the user to specify a single value from a non-Flags enum then you can [use the enum type directly](enum.md).

 ## Required validation